 Following graduation from veterinary school, and completion of either an internship or spending time working in veterinary practice (or both), our veterinarians began residency training.
 While an internship is usually a year-long period of additional training in many areas of veterinary practice, such as emergency medicine, internal medicine, surgery, cardiology, etc, a residency is a several (3-6)-year period of intensive training in a particular area of specialty- in the case of our veterinarians- dentistry and oral surgery.
 Residency training includes clinical practice, teaching, and research.
 Upon successful completion of residency requirements, candidates are eligible to take a rigorous examination that qualifies them as a Diplomate of the American Veterinary Dental College; a board-certified specialist in veterinary dentistry.
 Please see our veterinarians’ bios for the specifics of their training.

 Each member of our highly-trained patient care team has a specific job to do.
-When a pet is admitted to our clinic for a procedure, he/she will be examined by a veterinarian who will make the anesthetic plan.
-The veterinarian or a veterinary technician under the supervision of the veterinarian will administer medications as prescribed and prepare the pet for the procedure.
+When a pet is admitted to our clinic for a procedure, he/she will be examined by a veterinarian who will customize the patient’s anesthetic plan.
+The veterinarian or a veterinary technician/assistant under the supervision of the veterinarian will administer medications as prescribed and prepare the pet for the procedure.
 Two staff members, the veterinarian and another member of our technical staff will monitor the patient’s vital signs and adjust the anesthetic plan accordingly throughout the entire procedure.

 Most procedures begin with dental radiographs, which are obtained by a member of our technical staff.
 Pre-treatment photographs are taken for the patient’s medical record.
 Then, plaque and calculus are removed from the teeth by a veterinary technician/assistant with hand and/or ultrasonic scalers, followed by polishing of the teeth.
 The veterinarian performs a complete oral examination, including periodontal probing, and exploration with the findings recorded in the patient’s dental chart.
 Based on these evaluations and interpretation of dental radiographs, the veterinarian communicates the findings and discusses any potential changes to the initial treatment plan with the pet’s owner.
-Once the final plan is in aproved, the veterinarian proceeds with any additional treatments required.
+Once the final plan is approved, the veterinarian proceeds with any additional treatments required.
 It is important to note that at Animal Dental Clinic, all oral treatments other than dental scaling and polishing are performed by our veterinarians.
 Once treatment is completed, post-operative pain medications are administered (if needed), and the patient recovers from anesthesia, closely monitored by our staff.
 Once recovery is complete, the patient is discharged to his/her owner with complete home care instructions.